 I grew up in a little town in N.E.
-Texas listening as the Big Band Era music of Tommy and Jimmy Dorsey, Glenn Miller, Spike Jones, slowly began to evolve, then exploded into Rock and Roll.
+Texas listening to the Big Band Era music of Tommy and Jimmy Dorsey, Glenn Miller, Spike Jones, and watched as it slowly began to evolve into an entirely different era of music.

-I was mesmerized while listening as “Classic” country music came through the mono radio speaker emitted the sounds of The Grand Ole Opry and The Louisiana Hay ride.
-Hank William's songs ruled that brief era in my life, as Hank introduced me to country, rock, and blues!
+I would listen for hours to “Classic” country music coming through the mono radio speakers, to the sounds of The Grand Ole Opry and The Louisiana Hay ride.
+Hank William's songs ruled that brief era in my life, as he introduced me to country, rock, and blues!

-I fell in love with music and I was surrounded daily by the sounds of Texas singers and songwriters, led by Bob Wills & The Texas Playboys and the Light Crust Doughboys, kicked my new found passion into high gear.
+As a boy, I was surrounded daily by the sounds of Texas singers and songwriters, led by Bob Wills & The Texas Playboys and the Light Crust Doughboys kicked my new found passion into high gear.

-In my teenage years until my early 20’s, more Texas country, gospel, and blues singers and song writers came to my attention; Blind Lemon Jefferson, Lightning Hopkins, Lead Belly, Big Mama Thornton, Ernest Tubb, Lefty Frizzel, George Jones, Tex Ritter, Roger Miller, Willie Nelson, Don Williams, Johnny Horton, Jim Reeves, J.P.
+During my teenage years, more Texas singers and song writers in the gospel, blues, country, folk, and rock music genres brought their music to my radio.
+Texas was alive with the sounds of Blind Lemon Jefferson, Lightning Hopkins, Lead Belly, Big Mama Thornton, Ernest Tubb, Lefty Frizzel, George Jones, Tex Ritter, Roger Miller, Willie Nelson, Don Williams, Johnny Horton, Jim Reeves, J.P.
 Richardson (The Big Bopper), Leadbelly, Buddy Holly, and Roy Orbison.

-After confirming my theory about guitars and women’s responses to them, I traded in my trombone on a 6 string acoustic guitar and traded a case of beer to a cowboy to give me my first and only legitimate guitar lesson.
+I traded in my trombone in on a 6 string acoustic guitar and traded a case of beer to a cowboy who gave me my first and only legitimate guitar lesson.
 He taught me the chord progressions of the key of C and I played the 4 chords over and over again, as I sang Johnny Cash songs.

-It didn’t take long for me to begin emulating other artists that were becoming prominent in the early and mid 60’s; Eric Burton and the Animals and The Rolling Stones.
+It didn’t take long for me to begin playing the songs of Merle Haggard, and other artists who were prominent in the early and mid 60’s, Eric Burton and the Animals and The Rolling Stones.

 Texas songwriters and entertainers continued to gather momentum and eventually, I harvested the sounds of Waylon Jennings, Jerry Jeff Walker, Ray Wiley Hubbard, Buck Owens, Ray Price, Mickey Newbury, Townes Van Zandt, Janis Joplin, ZZ Top, Asleep at the Wheel, Jerry Jeff Walker, Billie Joe Shaver, Guy Clark, Steve Earle, Mac Davis, Don Henley, Freddie Fender, and Delbert McClinton.